jerdog/devex-and-devops-success-revealHugo/content/_index.md

 {.r-stretch}

 {{% note %}}
-**Cloud-Based IDEs:** The introduction of cloud-based IDEs like CodeAnywhere first in 2009, then AWS Cloud9, GitPod, and GitHub Codespaces have revolutionized DevEx by offering fully configured development environments in the cloud, accessible from anywhere, reducing the need for complex local setup.
-We went from this...
+Then, we have seen the rise of the cloud and the arrival of cloud-based IDEs: The first was PHPanywhere (eventually becoming CodeAnywhere) in 2009, followed by Cloud9 in 2010 (before AWS bought it in 2016), Glitch (2018), GitPod (2019), GitHub Codespaces (2020), and Google’s Project IDX (2024).
+They've really changed the game by offering fully configured development environments in the cloud, accessible from anywhere, reducing the need for complex local setup.
+We went from this sentiment about IDEs...
 {{% /note %}}

 ---